iel-amra/iel-amra/README.md

 ### Hi there! 👋
-🔭 I’m a student at 42 Lyon, currently searching for an internship.
+🔭 I’m a student at 42 Lyon.
 I'm really interested in complex algorithms and stimulating challenges.

 🌱 Here is an overview of my school projects (from the newest to the oldest):